ArithmeticError

 - Performing an arithmetic operation that doesn’t map cleanly onto existing built-in subclasses like

-ZeroDivisionErrororOverflowError. - Introducing a custom domain-specific arithmetic operation that results in an undefined or invalid numeric state and wanting to create your own subclass of
+ZeroDivisionErrororOverflowError. - Introducing a custom, domain-specific arithmetic operation that results in an undefined or invalid numeric state, and you want to create your own subclass of

 ArithmeticError Can Be Used When

-ArithmeticErrortemporarily as a catch-all if you’re quickly prototyping and want to signal that some unspecified arithmetic went wrong. - Use
+- You want a temporary catch-all during quick prototyping and just want to signal that something arithmetic-related went wrong.

-However, in general you should avoid raising ArithmeticError directly and instead raise one of its subclasses to clearly communicate the nature of the problem.
-If you need to report an arithmetic issue that doesn’t map cleanly onto Python’s built-in subclasses, then you should subclass ArithmeticError to create your own domain-specific exception type.
+However, in general, you should avoid raising ArithmeticError directly and raise one of its subclasses instead to make the specific problem clear.
+If you need to signal an arithmetic issue that doesn’t fit any of the built-in subclasses, then create your own domain-specific exception by subclassing ArithmeticError.

 ArithmeticError Example